chintakjoshi/TWA-OSS/CONTRIBUTING.md

 ## Community and Behavioral Expectations
 Please read and follow our [Code Of Conduct](CODE_OF_CONDUCT.md) to ensure our community remains welcoming and respectful to all contributors.

-## Thank you for your interest in contributing to [Your Project Name]!
+## Thank you for your interest in contributing to TWA!
 We look forward to reviewing your contribution and, hopefully, merging it into the project.